Cash Games, Poker Basics, Poker Strategy, Tournaments

 bet sizing on wet board in poker

-So, instead of betting 100% of our preflop range with a small sizing, we will bet anywhere between 70% of the pot and the full pot but at a much lower frequency.
+So, instead of betting 100% of our preflop range with small sizing, we will bet between 70% and the full pot, but at a much lower frequency.

 On wet boards, you never want to bet with hands that have no real equity against the opponent’s calling range, but rather create a strong mix of value hands and powerful bluffs to continue with.

-When it comes to preflop raise sizing, the importance of position must be taken into account, and this is especially true when talking about 3-bets.
+When it comes to preflop raise sizing, position is especially important, especially when talking about 3-bets.

 3-betting from the button is not the same as 3-betting from the small blind, and there is a great incentive to 3-bet quite a bit bigger when you are playing the rest of the hand out of position.

-As we well know by now, the in-position player gets to realize their equity a lot easier than the out-of-position player, which means the player in position will have the advantage when they decide to continue with the hand.
+As we well know by now, the in-position player can realize their equity much more easily than the out-of-position player, which means the player in position will have the advantage when they decide to continue with the hand.

 For that reason, making your 3-bets larger out of position will help compensate for the positional disadvantage, as you will get to win the pot outright more often with a larger 3-bet.